zubairabid/Semester7/subjects/nationalism/proj/ideas.md

     - What globalisation really is
     - Will it also suffer the same deficiencies of the other "isms"

+## Thinking of the argument

+- No, it won't, because
+- Global ideologies (Liberalism, Marxism) have not worked in the past due to:
+    - Ideological rigidity, reducing reach
+    - Though well defined, not filling the gaps of religion
+    - Hypocrisy in implementation
+- Globalisation has a lot to look for:
+    - No invented tradition
+    - No other
+    - Need a Gandhi-like figure
+    - Self-reproductive measure of society (education) is controlled by State (or private bodies -- more on those later)
+    - A general lack of imagination
+    - Ideology of the elites
+    - It will be tamed by nationalism, OR
+- A new challenger approaches!
+    - Companies

 ## Random, general ~ideas~ to keep in mind

 - Religion will play a part